 Mechanized Axial Spinal Distraction Therapy Devices

-Mechanized axial spinal distraction therapy devices are proposed for use in the treatment of a number of conditions including, but not limited to, herniated discs, degenerative disc disease, sciatica, posterior facet syndrome, lumbosacral strain, radiculopathy, and a condition called internal disc disruption (IDD).
-The basic mechanism of action involves a controlled decompression of vertebral bodies along the spinal axis for the purpose of reducing pressure along the spinal column.
-Generally, multiple outpatient treatments are administered over a period of time with the intent that the series will result in a considerable reduction in pain for a significant period of time.
+Mechanized axial spinal distraction therapy, also known as vertebral axial decompression, is a therapy used for lower back pain due to a number of conditions including, but not limited to, herniated discs, degenerative disc disease, sciatica, posterior facet syndrome, lumbosacral strain, radiculopathy, and a condition called internal disc disruption (IDD).
+The therapy uses a computer-driven table to control the disc decompression.
+For the treatment, the individual lies on the table and is subjected to a series of cycles as the table is slowly extended and a distraction force is applied via a pelvic harness.
+When the desired tension is reached, it is gradually released.
+This repetitive cycle builds up the individual’s tolerance to stronger distraction forces.
+Generally, multiple outpatient treatments are administered over a period of time with the intent that the series will result in a considerable reduction in pain.

 Mechanized axial spinal distraction therapy devices for the treatment of all indications, including but not limited to the treatment of back pain, are considered investigational.